RobertRingel/LearningTasks4Programming/Java/07_TextFiles/NeverForgetABirthday.md

 #### Previous Knowledge

 bcm-1: basics of classes, public/protected/private modifieres
+uob-1: basics of creating and using objects
 exc-1: basics of exception-handling
-txt-1: basics of text file reading
+txt-2: basics of text file reading

 #### Learning Activities